pkarjala/twitch-death-messages/README.md

 * `[count]` - The current death count
 * `[times]` - A dynamically generated value of the word "time/times" depending on singular / plural output

 ## External Libraries

-Uses the [TwitchJS](https://twitch-devs.github.io/twitch-js) library for connection to and communication with a chat channel.
+Uses the [TwitchJS](https://twitch-devs.github.io/twitch-js) library for connection to and communication with a Twitch chat channel.

 ## License